HanudeepSetti/HanudeepSetti/README.md

 # 👋 Hi, I'm Hanudeep Setti!

 ## 🚀 About Me
-I am a Research Associate in Pharma Life Sciences, currently transitioning into the dynamic field of **Data Science**.
+I am a Research Associate in Life Sciences, Where ahead transitioning into the dynamic field of **Data Science**.
 My journey is driven by a passion for leveraging data to solve real-world problems, especially in areas with significant social and business impact.

 ---